Standish, Greater Manchester: Transport

-Standish is on the Wigan to Chorley bus route, with the Arriva North West 362 stopping every 20 minutes.
-It is also served by the hourly Wigan to Preston Stagecoach Manchester 111 bus and the hourly 640 and 641 Standish Circular busses operated by Diamond North West.
+Standish is well-connected by bus services.
+The Bee Network 632 runs every 20 minutes along the Wigan to Chorley route.
+Additional services include the hourly Wigan to Preston 110 bus operated by Holmeswood Coaches, the hourly 311 bus from Chorley to Ormskirk via Skelmersdale operated by Preston Bus, and the hourly 640 and 641 Standish Circular busses both operated by Bee Network.
+The hourly 631 service to Wigan was launched in 2025, the second new Bee Network service.

 The village was formerly served by two railway stations: Standish railway station to the north and Boar's Head railway station to the south.
 Both were on the West Coast Main Line and closed in 1949.
 Standish was also historically served by trams, run by Wigan Corporation Tramways, which ceased operation in 1931.

 Standish has a number of footpaths and cycling routes, such as the Standish Mineral Line.
 Locally known as 'The Line', it underwent a significant upgrade in 2018 as part of the Standish Cycleway project.
 The Line follows the route of a disused railway, running from the village centre to the former Robin Hill Colliery near Shevington Moor.